 Your First Project

-2. Initialize a project
+1. Initialize a project

-Navigate to your project root and initialize:
+Navigate to the root of any repo and run:

 cpk init --name "my-app"